RPHennessey/github.io/readme.txt

+I am using the below template and have customized it for a countdown website.
+I have not yet fully cleaned out the unnecessary parts for me but it works.
+Thanks to the creators and all of unnamed people who helped me when their answers popped up in my google searches.

 ==================================================================================================

 ADVENT is a clean, modern and well-crafted coming soon HTML5 template.
-It’s the perfect template to keep your visitors informed about the official website launch.
+Itâ€™s the perfect template to keep your visitors informed about the official website launch.
 The template features a countdown timer, a google map section, an about section where you can add information about your website and a mailchimp ready ajax subscription form.
 The template is very customizable